 Biometric authentication: Fingerprint or facial recognition paired with another factor

-3) Encryption Solutions for CUI Protection
+3) Encryption Solutions

 Proper encryption is fundamental to CUI protection, especially for requirement 3.13.11 (encrypt CUI at rest).
 It needs to be FIPS validated.